 Go on backyard safari

 There’s something a little bit thrilling about camping out and while the only wildlife you’ll likely see in your backyard is a cricket or two, you don’t have to go far to enjoy getting back to nature.
 Pull out the tent, sleeping bags and mozzie spray and transform your backyard into the ultimate wilderness.
-If this is an adult event, add wine and cheese for a classy touch – if the kids are involved, opt for toasted marshmallows and spooky stories told by torchlight.
+If this is an adult event, add wine and cheese for a classy touch – if the kids are involved, opt for toasted marshmallows, fun outdoor activities or spooky stories told by torchlight.